How someone in Portugal can get documents legalised, witnessed or certified and obtain informative notes.

 - certify copies of British passports

-- issue vehicle importation certificates
+- issue transfer of residence certificates for vehicle importation

 - provide informative notes on name change

-If you can’t find what you’re looking for on this page, please see the other services provided by the British consulate in Portugal.
+If you can’t find what you’re looking for on this page, see the other services provided by the British consulate in Portugal.

 What to bring to your appointment